-The home equity meaning is quite simple—it’s the current market value of the home minus the balance of your mortgage.
+The most simple home equity definition is the current market value of the home minus the mortgage balance.
 Put simply, the home’s price minus the bank’s ownership stake and interest is what you truly own.

-So, for instance, if your home is valued at $1,000,000 and you owe $450,000 in mortgage payments, the difference of $550,000 is your home equity.
-By dividing that equity from the home value, you can calculate a 55% equity stake
+So, for instance, if your property value is $1,000,000 and you owe $450,000 in mortgage payments, the difference of $550,000 is your home equity.
+By dividing that equity from the property value value, you can calculate a 55% equity stake.

 In this case, the mortgage lender doesn’t own the property.
 Rather, the property is used as collateral.
 The mortgage lender puts a lien against it to make sure that you pay your bill, which is the installment debt.
 After you have paid off both the initial home value and the interest of the loan, the home is all yours.